shrinerb/shrine/README.md

 Storages, uploaders, and uploaded file objects are Shrine's foundational components.
-To help you actually attach uploaded files to database records in your application, Shrine comes with a high-level attachment interface, which is built on top of these components.
+To help you actually attach uploaded files to database records in your application, Shrine comes with a high-level attachment interface built on top of these components.

-Shrine has plugins for hooking into most database libraries, and in case of ActiveRecord and Sequel the plugin will automatically tie the attached files to records' lifecycles.
-You can also use Shrine just with plain old Ruby objects.
+There are plugins for hooking into most database libraries, and in case of ActiveRecord and Sequel the plugin will automatically tie the attached files to records' lifecycles.
+But you can also use Shrine just with plain old Ruby objects.

 ```rb
 Shrine.plugin :sequel # :activerecord